The Tom and Jerry Comedy Show

 The Tom and Jerry Comedy Show (also known as The New Adventures of Tom and Jerry) is an American comedy animated television series produced by Filmation in association with MGM Television featuring the popular cartoon duo Tom and Jerry.
 The show first aired on September 6, 1980 on CBS and continued until December 13 the same year.
 Its episodes were eventually added to syndicated Tom and Jerry packages in 1983.
 The series was broadcast on Pop in the United Kingdom in October 2013.
-Episodes of the show also occasionally appeared on Cartoon Network and Boomerang.
+Episodes of the show also previously appeared in reruns on Cartoon Network, and (as of 2026) individual segments of the show still occasionally air on Boomerang, as part of an overall nightly block of Tom and Jerry cartoons.